 Din Tai Fung

 With a dedicated, almost cult like following, did you even visit Seattle if you didn’t stop at this Taiwanese eatery with all the buns and dumplings your heart craves?
-Just be sure to make a reservation!
+Just be sure to make a reservation, as the line here is looooong!

 Pi Vegan Pizzeria